Haiti’s president alleges coup conspiracy; 20 arrested

 Moïse said the alleged plot began on Nov.
 20 but did not provide further details or any evidence except to say among the people arrested is a judge and an inspector general with the police.
 Moïse then said other high-ranking officials would provide more information but they all walked away and did not speak further to reporters.

+Also arrested was Police General Inspector Antoinette Gauthier, according to a statement from the Young Bar Association of Port-au-Prince, which accused Moïse’s administration of sowing terror and said Sunday’s actions should not be tolerated.

-The announcement comes on the day that opposition leaders claim Moïse should resign, saying that his term ends on Sunday.
+The arrests come on the day that opposition leaders claim Moïse should resign, saying that his term ends on Sunday.
 Moïse has repeatedly stated that his five-year term ends in February 2022.
 Former President Michel Martelly’s term ended in 2016, but a chaotic election forced the appointment of a provisional president for one year until Moïse was sworn in in 2017.

 The opposition has organized recent protests demanding that Moïse step down, and normally congested streets in Haiti’s capital and elsewhere remained empty on Sunday as a handful of demonstrators burned tires.